Four arrested over money laundering and large-scale fraud at HBOS

 When directors of one affected firm made a formal written complaint to HBOS’s entire board in August and September 2007, they didn’t even get the courtesy of a response.
 Instead they received a letter from the law firm Denton Wilde Sapte, suggesting they should take their “allegations” to the police or their local fraud squad.
 When the directors did so, the Cambridge fraud squad told them it would only investigate the matter if HBOS sought an investigation itself.
 The bank declined to do so.

-In the media, the bank has bank has consistently claimed that it has done nothing wrong.
+In the media, the bank has consistently claimed it has done nothing wrong.
 Here’s a quote from HBOS’s former communications chief Shane O’Riordain:-

 “We strongly believe that we have acted throughout in a fair and responsible way.
 Bank of Scotland deals in a sensitive and fair way with all of its corporate banking customers, including those experiencing difficulties.
 We stand by our customers and support them closely in managing their financial difficulties.”